kathysledge/smig/docs/examples/index.md

 ### Adapting for your needs

 Each example includes comments explaining design decisions.
 Feel free to:
-- Remove features you don't need
+- Remove features you don’t need
 - Add fields for your use case
 - Change field types or validation